porcelli/mule-dsl/readme.md

 - Avoid the use of Strings to reference domain objects
 - Use the most modern techniques to build its structure

+# Approaches

+This first preview version comes in two different flavors: method chain and vargars.
+Each approach has its advantages and disagvantages that are briefly explored here.

 ## Method Chain